Immigration reform in the United States: President Trump's Immigration Policy (2017 to 2021)

 On April 16, 2015, Donald Trump suggested that a wall be built on the Mexico–United States border to prevent people from entering the country illegally.
 According to a report released by the Trump administration in 2017, the construction of the proposed border wall would take around three and a half years and cost between $21.6 billion and $25 billion.
 On February 15, 2019, President Trump declared a national emergency in order to move military funding towards building the wall.
 This was met with significant criticism and backlash from the media and members of both major political parties.
 Throughout 2019 and 2020, President Trump maintained his stance on immigration, promising that his plan would prioritize the "jobs, wages, and safety of American workers" and "promote American values."

-Biden administration immigration policy (2021 to present)
+Biden administration immigration policy (2021 to 2025)

 President Joe Biden proposed the U.S. Citizenship Act of 2021 on his first day in office.
 The American Dream and Promise Act and Farm Workforce Modernization Act passed the House of Representatives in 2021, as they had in 2019, with support from Biden.
 Attempts to pass any of these bills in the Senate was blocked by Republican opposition, and parliamentary rulings that immigration policy changes could not be passed under reconciliation rules to bypass the Senate filibuster.

+As of 2023, Joe Biden has not attempted to revive or recreate DAPA by executive order.

+The Biden Administration has taken significant steps to protect DACA from ongoing litigation.
+After a federal ruling declared the program illegal in 2021, the Biden Administration promptly moved to keep the program intact.
+In 2022, the Department of Homeland Security made a new ruleto allow the codification of DACA under federal law, with the explicit purpose of strengthening its legality and securing stability for beneficiaries.
+This regulatory move was a departure from the prior efforts of the Trump Administration to eliminate the program entirely, but it has neither eliminated the current legal controversies nor secured a certain future for DACA.

+Early in his presidency, he proposed the U.S. Citizenship Act of 2021, which included a pathway to citizenship for Dreamers.
+The legislation stalled in Congress, illustrating the deep partisan splits over immigration policy.
+Despite such a barrier, the Biden Administration, however, reiterated their commitment toward legislative solutions, called upon Congress to pass the DREAM Act and other legislation to provide long-term protections.
+The administration has been criticized for not pursuing more aggressive steps to secure permanent protections through executive orders or expanding protections to other undocumented groups.
+The uncertainty with DACA makes the need to reform the overall immigration system even more pressing, to come up with durable solutions for millions of undocumented immigrants in the United States.